Yes, you can use some old lenses on new digital cameras.

 The challenge; walk around and shoot all day with a bag full of vintage lenses on my full-frame DSLR.

 the lens line up. all adapted with an EOS -> M42 lens adapter.
+(The Fotodiox adapter works well with the 5D MkI but not the 5D MkII)

 - 21mm f3.5 Vivitar (made by Tokina) TX M42 mount